pendle-finance/documentation/docs/Developers/Integration/PTOracles.md

 ### Fetch price

-First of all, the rate returned from Pendle PT oracles is the exchange rate between $PT$ and $Asset$.
+First of all, the rate returned from Pendle $PT$ oracles is the exchange rate between $PT$ and $Asset$.
 This implies your oracle implementation should take care of the conversion between $Asset$ and the quote asset of your oracle system.

 There are two ways to achieve the exchange rate between $PT$ and $Asset$ from our oracle:
 1. Calling `getPtToAssetRate(address market, uint32 duration)` function from our `PendlePtOracle` contract